shriv/jekyll-now/_posts/2019-02-19-Impact-of-hills-on-walking-to-playgrounds-in-Wellington.md

 Playgrounds are key amenities that can impact the quality of life for young families.
 Since they are also frequently accessed on foot, it's important to consider how accessible they really are.
 Particularly for suburbs with a high residential fraction.

-# Technical details
+## Technical details
-To do this analysis, we need to overcome some technical aspects:
+We need to overcome some technical issues to do this analysis:
 - Re-do accessibility metric: from distance to travel time
 - Get elevation data for roads and walkways
 - Convert elevation to road / walkway inclination